An inspiring visionary

 The connection with learning and Patrick Geddes dates to the late 1800s when he founded one of the first university halls and ran summer schools here.
 His motto 'Vivendo Discimus' (by living we learn) can still be seen chiselled above the archway leading into the inner courtyard.

 With funding tours lasting 1-3 hours.
 Bookable on Monday’s, Wednesday’s, and Friday’s.
 Call us on 0131 510 8789 to experience a remarkable hidden gem.

 "A city is more than a place in space, it is a drama in time"Patrick Geddes

 A very special venue

 Riddle's Court is a beautiful and atmospheric building, making it a unique venue for exceptional events and spectacular entertaining.

-From summer 2017, its newly-refurbished historic rooms will be available for weddings; meetings and conferences; festivals and exhibitions; talks and workshops; visits and tours; craft and food markets and for unforgettable parties and private dining.
+From summer 2017, its newly-refurbished historic rooms will be available for, conferences meetings, weddings, events, exhibitions; talks and workshops; visits and tours; craft and food markets and for unforgettable parties and private dining.